jyothishri184/Market-basket-Analysis/README.md

 5. [Acknowledgments](#acknowledgments)

 ## Market Basket Analysis Overview
-Market Basket Analysis is a data analysis technique that identifies relationships between products frequently purchased together.
-By examining transaction data, it helps businesses understand customer behavior and improve product placement, promotions, and recommendations. // changeeee

-## Python Libraries Used
- 🌟 Pandas

- 🌟 Numpy

- 🌟 Pyspark // changeeeeeeeeee
+### To identify purchasing patterns !!

+A simple example of market basket analysis is a grocery store analyzing its sales data to identify which products are frequently purchased together.
+   🎈Example: The store may find that customers who buy bread often purchase butter and jam.

 ## Quick Start
 Follow these steps to get started with Market Basket Analysis: